betaflight/betaflight.com/docs/wiki/getting-started/hardware/esc-firmware.md

 - ESCs can support brushed or brushless motors, although brushed motors tend to only be seen in older, very lightweight quadcopters.
 - The ESC takes motor commands from the Flight Controller and outputs pulses of power to accelerate or decelerate each motor.
-- Dshot is the preferred, one-wire, two-way, fully digital protocol for communication between a flight controller and the ESCs connected to it.
-Dshot requires no calibration.
-Dshot is the only way to get RPM and other extended telemetry data back from the ESC to the FC.
+- DShot is the preferred, one-wire, two-way, fully digital protocol for communication between a flight controller and the ESCs connected to it.
+DShot requires no calibration.
+DShot is the only way to get RPM and other extended telemetry data back from the ESC to the FC.
 - Older ESCs support analog protocols like PWM, Oneshot, and Multishot, or hybrid protocols like Proshot.
 Analog protocols require two-point calibration, are susceptible to noise, and can only provide telemetry over an additional serial connection.
 This is not suitable for RPM filtering.
-- Betaflight is enhanced by the ability of modern ESCs to supply in-band telemetry back to the Flight Controller via the Dshot protocol.
+- Betaflight is enhanced by the ability of modern ESCs to supply in-band telemetry back to the Flight Controller via the DShot protocol.
-- Using telemetry from ESC to FC in addition to the normal motor commands from FC to ESC is referred to as Bidirectional Dshot.
+- Using telemetry from ESC to FC in addition to the normal motor commands from FC to ESC is referred to as Bidirectional DShot.
-- Bidirectional Dshot is different from bidirectional motor control.
+- Bidirectional DShot is different from bidirectional motor control.
 Bidirectional motor control allows the ESC to actively rotate the motors forward and backwards, with the 'off' position at centre stick, as in 3D Flight Mode.
-Bidirectional motor control is not required for Bidirectional Dshot telemetry.
+Bidirectional motor control is not required for Bidirectional DShot telemetry.

-## Bidirectional Dshot Firmware
+## Bidirectional DShot Firmware

-The Bidirectional Dshot protocol can be enabled in the [Configurator Motors Tab](/docs/wiki/configurator/motors-tab#escmotor-features).
-Modern Bidirectional Dshot is different (and more robust) in BetaFlight 4.5 than BetaFlight 4.0.
-The ESC firmware must be correct to ensure support for Dshot Telemetry and provide the best Betaflight performance.
-We strongly recommend the use of Dshot in conjunection with RPM filtering for the benefits in handling and smooth flight.
+The Bidirectional DShot protocol can be enabled in the [Configurator Motors Tab](/docs/wiki/configurator/motors-tab#escmotor-features).
+Modern Bidirectional DShot is different (and more robust) in BetaFlight 4.5 than BetaFlight 4.0.
+The ESC firmware must be correct to ensure support for DShot Telemetry and provide the best Betaflight performance.
+We strongly recommend the use of DShot in conjunection with RPM filtering for the benefits in handling and smooth flight.

-### Bidirectional Dshot Versions
+### Bidirectional DShot Versions

-Bidirectional Dshot has evolved from simple RPM telemetry using the ESC signal wire to return data from MCUs without requiring a UART dedicated to ESC_SENSOR.
-EDT expands the remit of Bidirectional Dshot to enable MCUs without a dedicated telemetry wire to report voltage and temperature.
+Bidirectional DShot has evolved from simple RPM telemetry using the ESC signal wire to return data from MCUs without requiring a UART dedicated to ESC_SENSOR.
+EDT expands the remit of Bidirectional DShot to enable MCUs without a dedicated telemetry wire to report voltage and temperature.

 | Version       | Features                                                                                                                                       |
 | ------------- | ---------------------------------------------------------------------------------------------------------------------------------------------- |